 Some typefaces simply don’t lend themselves to screen legibility, others are badly crafted and render poorly on all but the highest definition screens.
 Brand agencies should collaborate with the GEL team to ensure that web fonts are of a sufficient quality for use on all supported operating systems and screen resolutions.
-This involves testing all UI components across multiple devices, operating systems and platforms before implementing the web font in the GUI Framework.
+This involves testing all UI components across multiple devices, operating systems and platforms before implementing the web font in the Design System.

 Why use web-fonts?